AFriendlyIrin/SMT-text-editing/README.md

 |Snake  |Drake    ||Night  |Nightmare ||Avian         |Herald
 |Drake  |Wyrm     || | || |

+Additionally, I prefer to change **Mother Harlot → Whore of Babylon** whenever possible.
+I'm familiar the second name but I've never heard the first outside of SMT.

 ## Patches
 ### SMT1
 Hit a snag due to an inability to find an English translation-compatible ROM to work with.
 I'd like to do the PSX version now that there's an English translation out for it, but [I can't decompress the text data.](https://forum.xentax.com/viewtopic.php?p=193294#p193294) Contact me if you know how to do so.